ManarOmar/DSND-Capstone-data-analysis-with-spark/README.md

 ##  Project Overview

-I worked with a medium sized (240MB) of the full dataset (12GB) using IBM Cloud.
+I worked with a medium sized (240MB) of the full dataset (12GB) using IBM Cloud. with all the steps needed in applying machine learning algorithms

 ### What is Sparkify